-Advances in technology combined with the urgency of the OEF/OIF conflicts have fueled the creation of new military-focused clinical assessment and treatment approaches, from computerized prosthetic limbs to Clinical Virtual Reality applications for PTSD treatment (Rizzo et al., 2011).
-However, improvements in the DOD/VA health care dissemination/delivery system are required to take full advantage of these evolving intervention methodologies, as well as for promoting standard proven intervention options.
-In response to the clinical health care challenges that the OEF/OIF conflicts have placed on the burgeoning population of SMs, Veterans and their families, the U.S. Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) funded the University of Southern California Institute for Creative Technologies to develop an intelligent, interactive, online VH healthcare guide program currently referred to as SimCoach.
+While advances in technology has begun to show promise for the creation of new and effective clinical assessment and treatment approaches, from Virtual Reality to computerized prosthetics, improvements in the military health care dissemination/delivery system are required to take full advantage of these evolving treatment methodologies, as well as for promoting standard proven intervention options.
+In response to the clinical health care challenges that the conflicts in Iraq and Afghanistan have placed on the burgeoning population of service members and their families, the U.S. Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) have recently funded our development of an intelligent, interactive, online Virtual Human (VH) healthcare guide program currently referred to as SimCoach.
 The DCoE's primary mission is to assess, validate, oversee and facilitate sharing of critical information relative to the areas of injury prevention, resilience, identification, treatment, outreach, rehabilitation, and reintegration programs for psychological health and traumatic brain injury.
-In line with this mission, the SimCoach project is DCoE's first effort to support the development of an online embodied VH presence to serve as a guide for assisting SMs, Veterans and their significant others in their efforts to seek behavioral health information, advice and ultimately, actual care if needed, with a clinical provider.
+In line with this mission, the SimCoach project is DCoE's first effort to support the development of an online embodied VH presence to serve as a guide for assisting Service Members, Veterans and their significant others in their efforts to seek behavioral health information, advice and ultimately, actual care if needed with a clinical provider.

 Rather than being a traditional web portal, SimCoach allow users to initiate and engage in a dialog about their healthcare concerns with an interactive VH.
 Generally, these intelligent graphical characters are being designed to use speech, gesture and emotion to introduce the capabilities of the system, solicit basic anonymous background information about the user's history and clinical/psychosocial concerns, provide advice and support, direct the user to relevant online content and potentially facilitate the process of seeking appropriate care with a live clinical provider.
-An implicit motive of the SimCoach project is that of supporting users who are determined to be in need, to make the decision to take the first step toward initiating psychological or medical care with a live provider.
+An implicit motive of the SimCoach project is that of supporting users determined to be in need, to make the decision to take the first step toward initiating psychological or medical care with a live provider.

 Figure 1.
-SimCoach Archetypes - Female Civilian, Female Aviator, Battle Buddy, Retired Sergeant Major
+SimCoach Archetypes - Female Aviator, Battle Buddy, Retired Sergeant Major

 It is not the goal of SimCoach to breakdown all of the barriers to care or to provide diagnostic or therapeutic services that are best delivered by a real clinical provider.
-Rather, SimCoach will foster comfort and confidence by promoting users' private and anonymous efforts to understand their situations better, to explore available options and initiate treatment when appropriate.
-Coordinating this experience is a VH SimCoach, selected by the user from a variety of archetypical character options (see Figure 1), who will answer direct questions and/or guide the user through a sequence of user-specific questions, exercises and assessments.
+Rather, SimCoach will foster comfort and confidence by promoting users' efforts to understand their situations better, to explore available options and initiate treatment when appropriate.
+Coordinating this experience will be a VH SimCoach, selected by the user from a variety of archetypic character options (See Figure 1), who will answer direct questions and/or guide the user through a sequence of user-specific questions, exercises and assessments.
 This interaction between the VH and the user will provide the system with the information needed to guide users to the appropriate next step of engagement with the system or to initiate contact with a live provider.
-Again, the SimCoach project is not conceived to deliver a diagnosis or treatment or serve as a replacement for human providers and experts.
-Instead, SimCoach will aim to start the process of engaging the user, by providing support and encouragement, increasing awareness of their situation and treatment options, and in assisting individuals who may otherwise be initially uncomfortable talking to a "live" care provider, in their efforts to initiate care.
+Again, the SimCoach project is not conceived to deliver diagnosis or treatment or as a replacement for human providers and experts.
+Instead, SimCoach will aim to start the process of engaging the user by providing support and encouragement, increasing awareness of their situation and treatment options, and in assisting individuals, who may otherwise be initially uncomfortable talking to a "live" care provider, in their efforts to initiate care.